HFFMod-Human/HFF---Flattened-Mod/README.md

     Press and hold ragdoll, web stays attached while ragdoll is held\
     The hand that shoots the web is random if not grabbing anything\
     If left hand is grabbing, only right hand shoots a web\
-    If right hand is grabbing, only right hand shoots a web\
+    If right hand is grabbing, only left hand shoots a web\
     The web doesn't attach to anything, it's positioned above the player and slightly forwards in the direction the player is facing
 - - -
 #### webstrength